 - The terms of the transaction, including price, delivery date, and goods or services to be traded, have been agreed upon by both the buyer and the seller.

-In the case where the seller is sending the required paperwork to the bank and then shipping the products to the buyer or providing the services to the customer, the invoices, bills, and other financial records are included.
+When the seller sends the required paperwork to the bank and then ships the products to the buyer or provides the services to the customer, the invoices, bills, and other financial records are included.

 As a whole, a Letter of Credit can calm nerves during an overseas sale.
 This increases the likelihood that the transaction will be completed and reduces the danger of not being paid for.